justincosentino/network-pruning/README.md

 $ python -m network-pruning.train
 ```

-A unique `experiment_id` is either specified by the user or generated using a subset of flag parameters (`dataset`, `epoch`, and `learning_rate`).
+A unique `experiment_id` is either specified by the user or generated using a subset of flag parameters (`dataset`, `epoch`, `learning_rate`, and regularization lambdas).
 Checkpoints and results will be written to `./<output_dir>/<experiment_id>`.
 If this results directory already exists, the script will run pruning experiments without retraining.
 To retrain the model, either specify the `--force_train` flag or delete the results directory and rerun the command.

 ### Directory Structure